Governance principles

 |---|---|

-| Fix the evaluation basis before scoring | Set package technical/commercial weights, contractors, reference documents, and criteria before running commercial or technical rounds. |
+| Fix the evaluation basis before scoring | Confirm contractors, weights, reference documents, and criteria before anyone runs a commercial or technical round. |

-| Treat AI output as draft evidence | Commercial anomalies, technical scores, and query drafts must be reviewed by assigned evaluators before committee use. |
+| Treat AI output as draft evidence | Anomaly flags, extracted totals, technical scores, and query drafts are inputs to human review, not conclusions.
+Assigned evaluators review them before committee use. |

-| Preserve each workflow round | Use a new commercial or technical round after every material clarification cycle instead of overwriting prior results. |
+| Preserve each round | Run a new commercial or technical round after every material clarification cycle instead of overwriting prior results.
+Every round keeps its own timestamps and status. |

-| Record human judgment | Use notes, overrides, comments, and award comments to explain why the team accepted or changed the machine output. |
+| Record human judgment | Use overrides, notes, and award comments to explain why the team accepted or changed the machine output.
+Overrides persist in the round record. |

 |---|---|---|